wernerpyke/pyxel/docs/pyke_pyxel_API.md

 Parameters
 ----------
-position : Coord
+position : coord
-    The `Coord` of the top-left corner of the image's graphic on the Pyxel resource sheet.
+    The `coord` of the top-left corner of the image's graphic on the Pyxel resource sheet.

 Returns
 -------